T-Mobile takes aim at business market with new cellular plans

 T-Mobile's bid to lure rivals' business customers reflects an increasingly competitive U.S. cellular market in which new customer growth is hard to come by, forcing the dominant players to seek growth by targeting each other's existing subscribers.

-T-Mobile, controlled by Germany's Deutsche Telekom (DTEGn.DE), hopes to encourage business owners to switch to its network by offering their family members plans with discounts, Legere said.
+T-Mobile, controlled by Germany's Deutsche Telekom, hopes to encourage business owners to switch to its network by offering their family members plans with discounts, Legere said.

 As added sweeteners for prospective clients, T-Mobile will offer each business client a free GoDaddy.com domain, a website and email addresses from Microsoft Office 365.

-Over the last two years, T-Mobile has focussed on the consumer market, aggressively cutting prices and shaking up the market with moves to simplify signing up for and keeping cellular and data plans.
+Over the last two years, T-Mobile has focused on the consumer market, aggressively cutting prices and shaking up the market with moves to simplify signing up for and keeping cellular and data plans.

 The company is taking a similar approach as it enters the business market for wireless, Mike Sievert, T-Mobile’s chief operating officer said in an interview.